 When raw, hing has a distinctive, sharp, pungent smell that's often likened to boiled eggs or a mix of onions and sulfer.
 It becomes extremely fragrant when added to hot oil or the clarified butter ghee to temper a dish.
 It's also common to simply add a pinch directly to a dish.
 Some say that when cooked it has the scent of leeks.

 Hing can be bought at any Indian food store in the form of small lumps or as a powder.
 In the U.S., you can find it in a powder or mixed with wheat.
 It is so pungent that the smell will permeate your cupboard and be nearly impossible to remove.
 For that reason, it's best to store it in air-tight containers, even if it was purchased in plastic.

-When paired with turmeric, it is commonly found in lentil curries like dal, along with other vegetable dishes.
+When paired with turmeric, hing is commonly found in lentil curries like dal, along with other vegetable dishes.
 Hing can be used to balance out foods that are too sour, sweet, salty, or spicy.
-It is not supposed to be eaten with onion and garlic according to yogic standards, which say they create lethargy.
+It's also used as an agent in pickling.

 In Indian cooking, hing is used largely for its digestive properties.
 It's added to foods such as curries and beans that are thought to be gaseous or gas-producing in nature to make them easier to digest.
 According to yogic standards, it is not supposed to be eaten with onion and garlic, which they say can lead to lethargy.

 A little is all you need, though, as Hing is a very potent spice.
 Typically, just a pinch will have a big impact on an entire dish.
 It should also be added during cooking to reduce its bitterness; don't sprinkle it on top of the finished food.